Introducing Spin 360! First 500 signups will get 25% off ||

 8) Changing Lifestyles

-Evolving lifestyles and preferences have led to increased demand for specific types of vehicles, benefiting the used car market, which offers a diverse selection.
+Evolving lifestyles and preferences have led to increased demand for specific types of vehicles, benefiting the second hand car market, which offers a diverse selection.

 9) Longer Commutes